HomeDing/homeding.github.io/boards/esp32/lilygo-t-dongle-s3.md

 ## Arduino Board Configuration

+To compile for this board in Arduino the following settings for the board can be used:

-ESP32S3 Dev Module
+* ESP32S3 Dev Module
-JTAG Adapter disabled
+* JTAG Adapter disabled
-PSRam disabled
+* PSRam disabled
-Flash Mode QIO 80 MHz
+* Flash Mode QIO 80 MHz
-Flash Size: 4MB
+* Flash Size: 4MB
-USB Mode Hardware CDC and JTAG
+* USB Mode Hardware CDC and JTAG
-USB CDC On Boot: Enabled
+* USB CDC On Boot: Enabled

 ### Diag output